InNickF/nextjs-scaffolding/README.md

 - NextJS
 - ReactJS
-- Vanilla CSS
+- Tailwind (Base/Utilities only) and Vanilla CSS
-- Some UI library (Missing definition) [Missing installation and setup]
-- Some UI animation library (Missing definition) [Missing installation and setup]
+- GSAP (Animation)
+- ThreeJS/react-three-fiber and friends (3D Library).

+NOTE: There is no UI library installed, yet... if you need to install one, you can do it.

 ### Application